How Enlightened was the Enlightenment?

 Other Bookmarked topics:

-upheaval that took place in the three-quarters of a century prior to 1789’.
+took place in the three-quarters of a century prior to 1789’.
+O’Hara puts the

 Within these dates falls the period known in Britain as ‘Georgian’ (or Hanoverian) which commenced in 1714 with George I (and lasted until 1830 with George IV) – there was an exhibition at the British Library in 2013 marking three hundred years since the Georgian era began: Georgians Revealed: Life, Style and the Making of Modern Britain.
 Amanda Vickery’s review (Observer 26.10.13) sketches the different views of the period that have been dominant at different times since: